karansthr/Playlist-Length/README.md

 # Playlist Length

-A command-line tool to calculation the length of all the vidoes in a directory
+A command-line tool to calculate the length of all the vidoes in a directory

 ![playlistlen.gif](https://i.imgur.com/AhnzlZw.gif)